 “We named the company LiquidPlanner because it accurately describes the true nature of projects in the Internet age – fluid, dynamic, and constantly shifting,” said Charles Seybold, CEO and co-founder of LiquidPlanner.
 “Our team has collectively spent decades overseeing complex projects, so we understand firsthand the challenges that project managers face today and why an entirely new approach is needed — one that transcends the largely ineffective toolset that currently exists.”

-Founders Charles Seybold and Jason Carlson, who together spent almost 20 years at Expedia, Inc., envisioned an on-demand project management service designed to work they way people work – an approach that unites improved analytics with a social collaboration framework.
+Founders Charles Seybold and Jason Carlson, who together spent almost 20 years at Expedia, Inc., envisioned an on-demand project management service designed to work the way people work – an approach that unites improved analytics with a social collaboration framework.
 Whereas traditional project management tools rely on simple math to generate schedules, LiquidPlanner has developed a patent-pending scheduling engine that uses advanced statistical modeling to determine the probability of completing tasks on time.
 This innovative approach promises to help teams in a broad array of disciplines – from software development and IT management to marketing and creative services– realize new efficiencies in their project management process.

 “The reason most projects fail is not poor planning but rather the fact that managers and their teams don’t have the right tools at their disposal,” said Jason Carlson, vice president of engineering and co-founder of LiquidPlanner.
 “Uncertainty is the proverbial elephant in the corner when it comes to building complex project schedules – project managers acknowledge its existence but don’t have a way to manage it as a part of their plans.
 LiquidPlanner enables project managers and their teams to literally see the points at which a project is most likely to break down and address those issues before the schedule gets derailed.”